-We then show that a suitable integral of the stopping problem value function solves the HJB equation of the original optimal control problem, thus providing a candidate value function.
-Such guess is finally tested against a verification theorem which confirms its actual optimality.
-As a byproduct we also provide the explicit form of the optimal extraction policy.
-It keeps at any time the optimally controlled reserve level below a certain critical value $b^*$ with minimal effort, i.e.\ according to a Skorokhod reflection.
-Such threshold depends on the spot price and the market regime, and is the inverse of the optimal stopping boundary previously determined.
-As already discussed in \cite{Guoetal}, we prove that the optimal control has jumps at times of regime shifts, thus prescribing a lump-sum extraction at those instants.
-This feature is not observed in singular control problems in a diffusive setting without regime switching, where jumps in the optimal control are typically observed (possibly) only at initial time.
-We also show, that in presence of macroeconomic cycles, the company is more reluctant (resp.\ favourable) to extract and then sell the commodity, relative to the case in which the market were always in the good (resp.\ bad) regime with the lowest (resp.\ highest) volatility.
-The previous economic results are discussed in a final section of the paper.
+On the one hand, if the running cost is a strictly convex function of the reserve level, we show that the optimal extraction policy keeps at any time the optimally controlled reserve level below a certain critical value $b^*$ with minimal effort, i.e.\ according to a \emph{Skorokhod reflection}.
+Such threshold depends on the spot price and on the market regime, and it is the inverse of the optimal stopping boundary $x^*_{i}(\,\cdot\,)$ previously determined.
+Also, we prove that, for any regime $i=1,2$, the value function of the optimal extraction problem is a $C^{2,1}$-solution to the associated HJB equation, and it is given as the integral, with respect to the controlled state variable, of the value function of the auxiliary optimal stopping problem.

-Our findings hinge on suitable restrictions on the model parameters that allow us to prove the optimality of a regime-dependent barrier strategy for the family of optimal stopping problems involved in our analysis.
-Unfortunately, without these requirements we did not succeed to prove existence and uniqueness of the solution to the nonlinear smooth-fit equations characterizing the candidate optimal stopping boundaries, and then to verify their actual optimality.
-By means of a numerical study we show that the set of parameters fulfilling our assumptions is definitely nonempty (see Remark \ref{rem:parameters}).
-Moreover, numerically solving the nonlinear system characterizing the optimal stopping boundaries $x^*_i$, $i=1,2$, we also provide an illustrative plot of the optimal extraction rule in Figure \ref{fig:1} below.
+On the other hand, if the running cost is a concave function of the reserve level, the optimal extraction rule prescribes the instantaneous depletion of the reserve at the time at which the commodity's price in regime $i=1,2$ exceeds the critical level $x^*_{i}(y)$.
+As a consequence of such \emph{bang-bang} nature of the optimal policy - not extract or extract all - for any regime $i=1,2$ the value function only belongs to the class $C^0(\mathbb{R} \times [0,1]) \cap C^{1,1}(\mathbb{R} \times (0,1])$, with second order derivative with respect to $x$ that is bounded on any compact subset of $\mathbb{R} \times (0,1]$.

+Although optimal controls of reflecting and bang-bang type already appeared in the literature on two-dimensional degenerate singular stochastic control problems (see, e.g., the recent \cite{DeAFeMo15}, \cite{DeAFeMo15bis} and references therein), to the best of our knowledge this is the first paper in which these two different behaviors of the optimal control arise in a model with Markov regime switching.